Oluwafisayomi-P-Folaranmi/hng-task-1-0x01/README.md

 ### Overview

-The **HNG Stage-1** project is a Spring Boot application designed to manage and display information of the current project.
-This project may provide a simple and efficient way to keep track of project details at real time, ensuring that the information is easily accessible and manageable.
+The **HNG Stage-1** project is a Spring Boot application designed to classify number which is passed as parameter at the endpoint.

 ### Features

-+ **Classify number**: View project information using keys.
++ **Classify number**: View properties of number.
-+ **RESTful API**: Exposed endpoints to interact with the project data.
++ **RESTful API**: Exposed endpoints to interact with the project.
 + **Spring Boot**: Utilizes the Spring Boot framework for rapid development and deployment.

-### Endpoint
+### Endpoint/Usage

+Once the application is running, you can access the **number** information by making a GET request to the endpoint as described below.

-+ GET `/api/classify-number/9474`: Retrieves project information in json.
++ GET `/api/classify-number/<number-of-choice>`: Retrieves project information in json.
+  - An example endpoint is: `/api/classify-number/9474`, with response is as follows,

 ```json
     {